CTS Staff

 YING-Ho Joanna HUang

-A native of Taipei, Taiwan, Ying-Ho Joanna Huang began her musical journey by studying the piano at 5 and the french horn at 9.
-She is a recent graduate of Doctor of Musical Arts in Collaborative Piano from the prestigious Cleveland Institute of Music (CIM).
-Previously, Huang received her Artist Diploma in Collaborative Piano from CIM in 2020.
-In 2018, Huang graduated with her Master’s Degree, double majoring in the Horn and Collaborative Piano Performances from CIM, studying with Richard King and Anita Pontremoli.
+A native of Taipei, Taiwan, Ying-Ho Joanna Huang began her musical journey by studying the piano at 5 and the horn at 9.
+She is a recent graduate of Doctor of Musical Arts in collaborative piano from the prestigious Cleveland Institute of Music (CIM).
+Previously, Joanna received her Artist Diploma in collaborative piano from CIM in 2020.
+In 2018, she graduated with her master’s degree, double majoring in horn and collaborative piano from CIM, studying with Richard King and Anita Pontremoli.

-During her time at CIM, Huang has performed numerous Recitals, orchestra concerts, chamber music performances, New Music Ensemble, and greater Cleveland community outreach performances as a horn player and a collaborative pianist.
-She has received Academic Honors and twice received the Cleveland Heights Alumni Chapter of Mu Phi Epsilon Rosa Lobe Award- one of the Dean Awards in Accompanying “Recognizing the highest level of artistic achievement in the collaborative piano department.”
-Huang has worked with members of the Emerson String Quartet, the St. Petersburg String Quartet, The Cleveland Orchestra, the Akron Symphony Orchestra, and the Canton Symphony Orchestra.
-She recently won the First Prize of the CIM 29th Annual Darius Milhaud Performance Prize Concert in 2023, and she had the honor to perform in the masterclass of Michael Tilson Thomas in 2022.
+During her time at CIM, Joanna performed numerous recitals, orchestra concerts, chamber music performances, New Music Ensemble, and greater Cleveland community outreach performances as a horn player and a collaborative pianist.
+She has received academic honors and twice received the Cleveland Heights Alumni Chapter of Mu Phi Epsilon Rosa Lobe Award - one of the Dean Awards in accompanying, “recognizing the highest level of artistic achievement in the collaborative piano department.”
+Joanna has worked with members of the Emerson String Quartet, St. Petersburg String Quartet, The Cleveland Orchestra, Akron Symphony Orchestra, and Canton Symphony Orchestra.
+She won first prize of CIM’s 29th Annual Darius Milhaud Performance Prize Concert in 2023, and she had the honor to perform in the masterclass of Michael Tilson Thomas in 2022.

 Kimberly Russ Olka

 Pianist Kimberly Russ Olka celebrates a diverse musical career.
-Before moving to Cincinnati, she spent fourteen years as the Resident Pianist for the Seattle Symphony at the invitation of Maestro Gerard Schwarz.
-Additionally, Kimberly is the Principal Keyboardist for the nationally televised PBS series, All Star Orchestra.
+Before moving to Cincinnati, she spent 14 years as the resident pianist for the Seattle Symphony at the invitation of Maestro Gerard Schwarz.
+Additionally, Kimberly is the principal keyboardist for the nationally televised PBS series, All Star Orchestra.

-She is continually in demand as soloist and orchestral pianist, performing with Cincinnati Symphony, Detroit Symphony, Kentucky Symphony, and Lexington Philharmonic among others.
+She is continually in demand as soloist and orchestral pianist, performing with Cincinnati Symphony, Detroit Symphony, Kentucky Symphony, and Lexington Philharmonic, among others.
 An active recording artist, Kimberly can be heard on recordings, Pokemon Re-Orchestrated: Double Team!
-(YouTube, iTunes, and Loudr), Pura Vida, with Peter Ellefson, trombone (iTunes), Short Stories, with Melia Watras, viola (iTunes), Bhavani’s Oboe, with Bhavani Kotha, oboe (Naxos).
-Soon to be released is a solo recital album with her husband, Chris Olka, Principal Tuba of the Cincinnati Symphony Orchestra and Pops.
+(YouTube, iTunes, and Loudr); Pura Vida, with Peter Ellefson, trombone (iTunes); Short Stories, with Melia Watras, viola (iTunes); and Bhavani’s Oboe, with Bhavani Kotha, oboe (Naxos).
+Soon to be released is a solo recital album with her husband, Chris Olka, principal tuba of the Cincinnati Symphony Orchestra and Pops.

 Staff Trombonists